 Furnace Smells - Usually, furnace odors go away as the unit runs.
 If an odor shows up suddenly, or a scent persists, it could be a sign of an underlying problem.

 Difficulty Starting the Furnace - With older furnaces, you may experience more trouble starting and maintaining the unit.
-If you find yourself restarting your furnace multiple times during the day, you should consider call in an expert.
+If you find yourself restarting your furnace multiple times during the day, you should consider calling in an expert.

 Constant Noises - It is true that no furnace is silent, but loud and persistent noises are usually warning signs.
 Listen carefully to the sounds you hear and make sure your HVAC contractor is aware of them during the inspection.
-Squeaking or whistling are typically not a normal noise.
+Squeaking or whistling is typically not normal noise.

 Discolored Furnace Light - The Pilot light color should typically be blue.
 If you notice a yellowish flame, there could be issues with your ventilation.

 How Often Should You Maintain Your Furnace?

 Several internet articles suggest that furnaces in Minneapolis do not require annual service.
 However, HVAC manufacturers, and industry professionals with decades of experience will tell you that furnace maintenance is essential.

 The majority of your furnace-related problems are caused by not getting regular and thorough maintenance.
 A poorly-maintained heating system can suddenly stop working in the winter, causing significant discomfort.